Sunday Nite Surreal: The Sentinel (1977) Even in Hell, Friendships often Blossom into Bliss!

 the-sentinel-take-up-the-cross-3

-As John Kenneth Muir aptly puts it, about the controversial use of real-life people with actual deformities to plays Hellish monstrosities “it is no doubt the strongest in the film, “The idea of physical deformity (i.e.” evil”) is one of The Sentinel’s more powerful conceits.”
+As John Kenneth Muir aptly puts it, about the controversial use of real-life people with actual deformities to plays Hellish monstrosities it is no doubt the strongest in the film, “The idea of physical deformity (i.e.” evil”) is one of The Sentinel’s more powerful conceits.”

 capturfiles_33

-I suppose in 1977 even the allusion to the idea that lured and sexually explosive lesbians existed on screen was in itself a titillating and provocative notion, today the use of them as a ‘fetish taboo symbol” has lost its luster to shock and tantalize.
+I suppose in 1977, even the allusion to the idea that lured and sexually explosive lesbians existed on screen was in itself a titillating and provocative notion; today, the use of them as a “˜fetish taboo symbol” has lost its luster to shock and tantalize.

 capturfiles_116

-Then there’s José Ferrer as a “Priest of the Brotherhood” Arthur Kennedy as Monseigneur Franchino, the magnificent Ava Gardner in a short cameo is sophisticated and outré Vogue as Realtor Miss Logan who I believe to be literally an ‘outside’ agent in the true sense of the word, working for the secret Catholic society trying to strategically ensure that Alison will be in place and ready to take over as the Sentinel because on the appointed date Father Halliran (John Carradine) who is now fading psychically too weak to uphold his task as Guardian over the Gates of Hell will need a successor.
-John Carradine looks decrepit and spooky with his fixed gaze and staring off-white eyeballs, and although he has a distinctive voice we all love, he has no dialogue in the film which works.
+Then there’s José Ferrer as a “Priest of the Brotherhood” Arthur Kennedy as Monseigneur Franchino, the magnificent Ava Gardner in a short cameo is sophisticated and outré Vogue as Realtor Miss Logan who I believe to be literally an ‘outside’ agent in the true sense of the word, working for the secret Catholic society trying to strategically ensure that Alison will be in place and ready to take over as the Sentinel because on the appointed date Father Halliran (John Carradine) who is now fading, psychically too weak to uphold his task as Guardian over the Gates of Hell will need a successor.
+John Carradine looks decrepit and spooky with his fixed gaze and staring off into limbo-white eyeballs, and although he has a distinctive voice we all love, he has no dialogue in the film, which works.

 burgess-meredith-and-eileen-heckert-burnt-offerings-1976